Blog

 Although the word might appear to sound clinical, chemical pregnancies are more widespread than many individuals know and tend to go undiagnosed.
 What is a chemical pregnancy?
 What is the cause of chemical pregnancy?
 What happens to your future fertility with a chemical pregnancy?
 Understanding these questions can help you to lessen confusion and anxiety during conception.

-Chemical pregnancy is the implantation that takes place on a fertilized egg in the uterus, but terminates at a very early stage of development.
+Meaning of Chemical pregnancy is the implantation that takes place on a fertilized egg in the uterus, but terminates at a very early stage of development.
 This can occur so soon after conception that it is considered an early miscarriage.

 The word chemical is due to the fact that pregnancy is verified using biochemical tests (blood or urine tests which detect human chorionic gonadotropin) instead of imaging (ultrasound).